VikramChilkunda/CS163-Projects-2024Fall/_posts/2024-12-13-team38-image-retrieval.md

 ![LoFTR Matches]({{ '/assets/images/38/LoFTR-output.jpg' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
-*Fig 4.
-LoFTR matching points between two images of a desktop setup, showing 874 matches across various features including the laptop, monitor, and desk surface.*
+*LoFTR matching points between two images of a desktop setup, showing 874 matches across various features including the laptop, monitor, and desk surface.*

 The colored lines indicate matched points between the two images, with different colors representing the confidence levels of the matches.
 As we can see, LoFTR successfully identified corresponding points across various features in the scene, including:
 - The laptop screen and keyboard